Spatial memory

 In cognitive psychology and neuroscience, spatial memory is a form of memory responsible for the recording and recovery of information needed to plan a course to a location and to recall the location of an object or the occurrence of an event.
 Spatial memory is necessary for orientation in space.
 Spatial memory can also be divided into egocentric and allocentric spatial memory.
-A person's spatial memory is required to navigate around a familiar city.
+A person's spatial memory is required to navigate in a familiar city.
 A rat's spatial memory is needed to learn the location of food at the end of a maze.
 In both humans and animals, spatial memories are summarized as a cognitive map.

 Spatial memory has representations within working, short-term memory and long-term memory.
 Research indicates that there are specific areas of the brain associated with spatial memory.
 Many methods are used for measuring spatial memory in children, adults, and animals.

 Short-term spatial memory

 Short-term memory (STM) can be described as a system allowing one to temporarily store and manage information that is necessary to complete complex cognitive tasks.
 Tasks which employ short-term memory include learning, reasoning, and comprehension.
 Spatial memory is a cognitive process that enables a person to remember different locations as well as spatial relations between objects.
-This allows one to remember where an object is in relation to another object; for instance, allowing someone to navigate through a familiar city.
+This allows one to remember where an object is in relation to another object; for instance, allowing someone to navigate in a familiar city.
 Spatial memories are said to form after a person has already gathered and processed sensory information about her or his environment.